NNLO QCD corrections for Drell-Yan $p_T^Z$ and $\phi^*$ observables at the LHC: Numerical results

 The ATLAS measurement of the transverse momentum distribution~\cite{ptzATLAS} starts at vanishing transverse momentum, with the first bin covering the range $\ptz \in [0,2]$~GeV.
 In this bin, the NNLO calculation of $\PZ$ production at finite transverse momentum diverges, and would need to be combined with the N$^3$LO three-loop contribution to inclusive $\PZ$ production, which is beyond the scope and aims of this study.

-The measured $\ptz$ distribution is compared to the NLO and NNLO predictions in Figs.~\ref{fig:ptz:mll}, \ref{fig:ptz:yz}.
-Note that the theory uncertainties shown in these figures are estimated using a 3-point scale variation instead of the 7-point variation described above by restricting to the case $\muf\equiv\mur$.
+The measured $\ptz$ distribution is compared to the NLO and NNLO predictions in Figs.~\ref{fig:ptz:mll} and \ref{fig:ptz:yz}.
 As already observed in Ref.~\cite{PTZus}, the NLO calculation does not describe the shape of the data below $\ptz\approx 40~\GeV$, while the NNLO calculation agrees with the data down to substantially lower values of $\ptz$.
-With the extended range in $\ptz$ that is covered in this study, we can now quantify this agreement in observing that the shape of the data is well-reproduced by the NNLO calculation down to $\ptz\approx 4~\GeV$.
+With the extended range in $\ptz$ that is covered in this study, we can now quantify this agreement in observing that the shape of the data is well-reproduced by the NNLO calculation down to $\ptz\approx 15~\GeV$.
 A deviation for lower values of $\ptz$ is expected due to the onset of large logarithmic corrections proportional to powers of $\ln(\ptz/\mll)$ in all orders in the strong coupling, which necessitates logarithmic resummation.
-The three data bins below this value are however insufficient to resolve and quantify this potential deviation in detail.
+The kinematical resolution below this value is however insufficient to resolve and quantify this potential deviation in detail.
 In this region, the determination of $\ptz$ is limited by the experimental lepton energy resolution.
 A more detailed picture can be gained from the distribution in the $\phistar$ variable, which is determined using the lepton angles rather than their energies.
 This distribution is discussed in detail in the next two subsections.